- Learn two ways to find the external IP address of your home network.

 I know IP addresses are confusing enough, so I’m sure when people hear there are two types of addresses, internal and external, things are not getting any easier to explain.
 Don’t even know what an IP address is?
 Check out this Wikipedia page.

-Most home networks follow this topology: multiple devices connected to a single router connected directly to your ISP network.
+Most home networks follow this topology: multiple devices connected to a single router that is connected directly to your ISP network.
 These devices have Internal IPs unique to your home network.

 Don’t know what’s the difference between an internal and an external network IP?
 Here’s the answer.